lionnus/home-assistant.github.io/source/_docs/installation/macos.markdown

 footer: true
 ---

-[macOS](http://www.apple.com/macos/) is available by default on Apple computer.
+[macOS](http://www.apple.com/macos/) is available by default on an Apple computer.
 If you run a different operating system, please refer to the other section of the documentation.

 To run Home Assistant on macOS you need to install Python first.
 Download Python from https://www.python.org/downloads/mac-osx/ and follow the instructions of the installer.